awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-fis-experimenttemplate-experimenttemplatetarget.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `SelectionMode`  <a name="cfn-fis-experimenttemplate-experimenttemplatetarget-selectionmode"></a>
-Scopes the identified resources to a specific count or percentage\.
+Scopes the identified resources to a specific count of the resources at random, or a percentage of the resources\.
+All identified resources are included in the target\.
++ ALL \- Run the action on all identified targets\.
+This is the default\.
++ COUNT\(n\) \- Run the action on the specified number of targets, chosen from the identified targets at random\.
+For example, COUNT\(1\) selects one of the targets\.
++ PERCENT\(n\) \- Run the action on the specified percentage of targets, chosen from the identified targets at random\.
+For example, PERCENT\(25\) selects 25% of the targets\.
 *Required*: Yes
 *Type*: String
 *Maximum*: `64`